Frequently Asked Queries

 How to Enable and Share RaceStudio 3 Logs

-• Zip the entire log folder (again, usually, C:\AIM_SPORT\RaceStudio3\logs).
+5. Zip the entire logs folder (usually C:\AIM_SPORT\RaceStudio3\logs).